sonaliturale/Product-Management/README.md

 # Project  Product Management

 Key points

 In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:

 We create it's model.

 We build it's APIs.

 We test these APIs.

 We deploy these APIs.

 We integrate these APIs with frontend.

 We will repeat steps from Step 1 to Step 5 for each feature in this project.

 This project is divided into 4 features namely User, Product, Cart and Order.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.

 In this project we are changing how we send token with a request.
 Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
-Create a group database groupXDatabase.
-You can clean the db you previously used and resue that.

 This time each group should have a single git branch.
 Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
 You branch will be checked as part of the demo.
 Branch name should follow the naming convention project/productsManagementGroupX
 Follow the naming conventions exactly as instructed.